-The accounting policies of the operating and reportable segments are the same as the Group's accounting policies described in note 3.
-Segment (loss) profit during the years ended 31 March 2012 and 31 March 2011 represents (loss) profit from each segment without allocation of certain other income, other gains, administration and operating expenses, finance costs, fair value change on gross obligation under put options, fair value change on put options and loss arising from issuance of put options as well as share of profit of associates.
+The accounting policies of the operating and reportable segments are the same as the Group's accounting policies described in note 4.
+Segment profit (loss) during the years ended 31 March 2013 and 31 March 2012 represents profit (loss) from each segment without allocation of certain other income, other gains, administration and operating expenses, losses on acquisitions of a subsidiary and an associate, fair value change on gross obligation under put options, fair value change on put options, loss arising from issuance of put options and share of profit of associates.
 This is the measure reported to the executive directors for the purposes of resource allocation and performance assessment.